 I love my iPad Pro, with its edge-to-edge design, sleek and angular build, and compatibility with Apple’s very high-end (albeit very expensive) accessories.
 But those features are no longer exclusive to the iPad Pro range.
-They’re now all things you can get from , which is $200 less than the entry-level iPad Pro.
+They’re now all things you can get from the 2020 iPad Air, which is $200 less than the entry-level iPad Pro.

 Now, there’s still one case to be made for the iPad Pro — and that’s the huge 12.9-inch model.
 If you want an iPad that’s incredibly big, you’re still limited to buying the best of the best.
 But most people want a compromise between power and portability, rather than a tablet the size of a laptop — and as a result, the 11-inch iPad Pro seems to be a little more common.
 If you’re in that camp though, you should forget about the iPad Pro — it’s just not worth paying the extra cash for a device that’s barely any better than the new iPad Air.

 Both the iPad Air and iPad Pro offer a sleek and modern design with a near edge-to edge display and bezels that look razor-thin — despite the fact that they’re far thicker than what you would get on a modern phone.
 At first glance, the iPad Air and 11-inch Pro actually look identical from the front, but in reality, the iPad Air has slightly thicker bezels considering its 10.9-inch display, compared to the iPad Pro’s 11-inch display.
 The difference is inconsequential — and it’s only noticeable if you literally place the tablets side by side.